diwashrestha/diwashrestha/content/posts/Scraping_Data_with_R.md

 | 2001	| 361237 |	-22.1 |
 | 2002	| 275468 |	-23.7 |

-In the same way, I can extract another arrival from the country table. both tables have the same selector “table.wikitable” when the html_nodes extract the tables it keeps data in list form in the table object.
+In the same way, I can extract another *arrival from the country* table.
+Both tables have the same selector *table.wikitable* when the html_nodes extract the tables it keeps data in list form in the table object.
 We can extract the data for the arrival by country from table list using the index 2.

 ```R
 table <- wikipage %>%